Arize-ai/client_python/src/arize/_generated/api_client/docs/SpansApi.md

 Permanently deletes spans by their span IDs.
 This operation is irreversible.

 Accepts between 1 and 5000 span IDs per request.
-Only spans within the supported time range (2 years) are considered; older spans are not affected.
+Only spans within the searched time window are considered; spans outside that window are not affected.

+The optional `start_time` and `end_time` fields scope the search to a specific time window.
+Each bound is independent: omitting `start_time` defaults to two years ago; omitting `end_time` defaults to now.
+You may provide either or both.
+Providing them when the approximate timestamp of the target spans is known significantly reduces the amount of span data the server must search.

 A `200 OK` response always includes:
 - `completed` — `true` if the operation finished and no retry is needed;